EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 - Go to the [Configuration Database](https://goc.egi.eu/) and follow [the instruction](https://wiki.egi.eu/wiki/GOCDB/Input_System_User_Documentation#Users_and_roles)

-All new members **need to notify their NGI operations manager** about their role request, as the Configuration Database currently does not send any notification about pending requests.
+All members **should notify their NGI operations manager** about their role requests, to be sure they are considered on time.

 ### Registering into GGUS